mgandham/mgandham.github.io/index.md

 and you knew it

-Maybe even always
+maybe even always
-anyway it felt right
+Anyway it felt right
 but doesn't make sense anymore